Tokelauan language: Phonology and orthography

 There are some phonetic similarities between sounds in the language, such as /h/ and /ɸ/, which results in some variation in orthographic practice.
 For example, toha and tofa both mean goodbye but can be pronounced differently.
 The sounds for h, s, f and wh can all be used interchangeably.
-There are two dialects in Polynesia, which has shaped the Tokelauan language to sound how it does.
+There are two dialects in Polynesia, both of which have affected the pronunciation of the Tokelauan language.
 The h and wh sounds are from the older dialect, while the f and s sounds are from the newer one.
-The fact that all these sounds are interchangeable regardless of when it arrived at the islands suggests that no one dialect surpassed the other.
+The fact that all these sounds are interchangeable regardless of when they arrived at the islands suggests that no one dialect surpassed the other.
 Although Tokelauan is closely related to the Samoan language, there is a distinct difference between their pronunciation of words.
 For example, Samoan words containing the k sound can sound like g with words such as hiki often mistakenly heard as higi.
 Tokelauan language does not allow the k's to drop.

 Tokelauan is written in the Latin script, albeit using only 15 letters:

 A, E, I, O, U, F, G, K, L, M, N, P, H, T, and V.

-Although there is not a lot of available systemic data for Tokelauan word stressing, linguistics have developed three rules relating word stress and vowels based upon some previous evidence.
+Although there is not a lot of available systemic data for Tokelauan word stressing, linguists have developed three rules relating to word stress and vowels based upon some previous evidence.
 The first rule is that a long vowel will receive the main stress.
 Secondly, with some exceptions to rule number one, the second to last vowel would bear the main stress (if the long vowel is not the main stress).
 And thirdly, words do not lose their normal stress when compounded with another word.
 Furthermore, monosyllabic grammatical morphemes are left unstressed.